Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 2. Encourage inside and outside sales teams to work together

-In this approach, each group still focuses on its specialty.
-All reps stick to inside or outside sales but they collaborate and help each other move leads forward and close deals.
+In this approach, all reps focus on either inside or outside sales, but they collaborate and help each other move leads forward and close deals.

 3. Hire hybrid sales reps who work on both inside and outside sales